data-lao/tNrInstrument/README.md

 For full details, please see our published tNr Instrument description paper (in progress, link to be updated).

-If you use this software, please cite: (in progress)
+If you use this software, please review the citation file: https://github.com/data-lao/tNrInstrument/blob/main/citation